thomassentis/spark-1/README.md

 <!---
 ## TODO

+* How to use the app
 * Link to live app
 * Put more comments in the code
 * Details on how to use the SDK
+* Do we support Edge?
+* Consider tooltips within the app
 ---!>